influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

   - Create, view, edit, and delete InfluxDB users
   - View and kill queries
 - Kapacitor
-  - Create, view, edit, and delete alerts
+  - View alerts
-  - Create, view, edit, and delete alert rules
+  - Create, edit, and delete alert rules

 #### Administrators (role:`admin`)

 Administrators are Chronograf users have all of the capabilities of viewers and editors, but with additional administrator capabilities including permissions for the following Chronograf-owned resources:

 - Create, view, edit, and delete dashboards
+- View canned layouts
-- Create, view, edit, and delete layouts
+- Create, edit, and delete layouts (requires command line access to file system)
-- Create, use, switch, edit, and delete InfluxDB connections
+- Create, use, edit, and delete InfluxDB connections
+- Switch current InfluxDB connection to other available connections
+- Create, view, edit, and delete InfluxDB Enterprise roles
-- Create, use, switch, edit, and delete Kapacitor connections
+- Create, use, edit, and delete Kapacitor connections
+- Switch current Kapacitor connection to another available connection
 - Create, update, and remove Chronograf users

 For Chronograf-accessed resources, administrators can: